appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/install-certificates-provisions.md

 # Install Certificates and Provisioning Profiles

-This step installs the specified [certificate](https://developer.apple.com/support/certificates/) and [provision profile](https://developer.apple.com/help/account/manage-profiles/create-a-development-provisioning-profile/) files to sign the project.
+This step installs the specified [certificate](https://developer.apple.com/support/certificates/) and [provisioning profile](https://developer.apple.com/help/account/manage-profiles/create-a-development-provisioning-profile/) files to sign the project.
 For more detailed information on **iOS Certificates and Provisioning Profiles**, please refer to [this document](https://docs.appcircle.io/signing-identities/ios-certificates-and-provisioning-profiles/).

 ### Prerequisites